 Our route is taking us down underneath the Tyne Bridge and the perfect opportunity for our first stop off, the Bridge Tavern.
 There is always a wonderful selection of beers and spirits and a clear passion for what they do.
 The food menu is proper bar bait and again filled with true North East passion and produce.

 Our next point on the map beckoned, St Nicholas’s Cathedral.
-And it was here in December just gone that the cathedral played host once again to the fabulous “Christmas at the Cathedral” where Jimmy Nail gave a wonderful rendition of the Lord’s Prayer.
-We were delighted to have supported the event this year in aid of the Sir Bobby Robson Foundation.
+And it was here that the cathedral regularly plays host once to the fabulous “Christmas at the Cathedral” where Jimmy Nail gave a wonderful rendition of the Lord’s Prayer.
+We were delighted to have supported the event previously in aid of the Sir Bobby Robson Foundation.

 We made a fatal mistake for our next location - we wore coats in winter.
 Yes, you guessed it we were walking through the city’s Bigg Market.
 Still it was a Tuesday afternoon so think we could be excused.
 Talking of being excused, plans are afoot to transform the famous long since out of use Victorian public conveniences into an upmarket wine bar.